maguire-lab/maguire-lab.github.io/_pages/jobs.md

 If you are interested in pursuing a summer internship or honours project, please send me an [email](mailto:finlay.maguire@dal.ca) early in the academic year so we can try and apply for funding to pay you (e.g., NSERC USRA).
 State why you are interested, the sort of project you would like to do, and attach your CV.
 If you are applying to fulfill specific program requirements (e.g., honours), note this in your email!

-Current projects that would be a good fit (although if you have your own idea :
+Current projects that would be a good fit (although if you have your own idea please get in touch):

 - Infectious Disease Bioinformatics/Genomic Epidemiology: Working with clinicians, public health experts to continue development of the [Evolving Threat Detector](https://github.com/fmaguire/evoling_threat_detector).
 This is a tool that is designed to identify and report new evolving resistance to antibiotics.
 Great fit for any student interested in front-end development, microbial bioinformatics, machine learning, and/or working as part of an international consortia.

 - Computational Social Science/Health Data Science: Working with social scientists to develop a database and front-end to support qualitative and natural language processing analyses of text data scraped from social media websites.
 The goal of this broader project is to characterise radicalisation in online spaces.

+- Genomic epidemiology of zoonotic viruses

 <figure>
 <img src="{{ site.baseurl }}/images/research/2023_summer_projects.png" width="1000">